 In my opinion, the newer the harvest date is, the better.
 So, always buy olive oil with the most recent harvest date.

-Mostly, you won’t be able to find olive oils whose olives were harvested 1-2 months ago (because of all the producing, packaging, and shipping process).
+Mostly, you won’t be able to find olive oils whose olives were harvested 1-2 months ago (because of all the producing, packaging, and shipping processes).
 But after that, they should be on the shelves already.

 How Long Is Olive Oil Good After Harvest Date?